flicstar/flicstar.github.io/editing/_posts/2022-04-02-editing-open-source.md

 My approach when editing in open source is to consider the broader context of the writer and the project.

 * Is the writer usually a non-writer?
-* Is the writer a non-native speaker?
+* Is English the second or third language for this writer?
 * Have they ever contributed before?

 I don't go for brutal edits with a heavy red pen, I tend to dial my editing back a bit.
 Of course, I polish the writing and try to add value to the finished